 - 1. Select the appliance you want to modify. - 2.
 Go to the Stack page. - 3.
 From the OS profile, click on sticky in the right hand side of the package info.
 The sticky button will only be visible when you scroll over this part the page.
-In the following image, the first package has Sticky noted because a specific package version has been selected.
+In the following image, the first package has sticky in blue because it has been applied.
+The second one in light blue has not yet been applied.